crjacinro/ai-bots/backend/README.md

 It will watch the changes in the source directory and automatically rebuilds the app once changes are detected.

+## Running Locally using venv

+Though it is recommended to run the project using Docker, it can also be run using `venv` locally.

+- `pip install virtualenv` - install virtualenv
+- `virtualenv venv` - create a new venv environment
+- `source venv/bin/activate` - activate the newly created venv
+- `pip install -r requirements.txt` - install the dependencies

 ## Accessing MongoDB using Mongosh

 It is helpful during development to access the MongoDB data locally.
 To do this, make sure you have installed [Mongosh](https://www.mongodb.com/docs/mongodb-shell/install/).